clamstew/jods/docs/blog/2025-05-03-jods-journey.md

 tags: [jods, react, remix, signals, reactivity]
 ---

-# The jods Journey: From Name-Squatting to Full Framework Integration
+# My jods Journey: From npm Name-Squatting to Full Framework Integration

 What started as a simple npm name-squatting exercise has evolved into something far more meaningful in just under two weeks.
 Here's the story of how jods came to be.